abpframework/abp/docs/en/Blog-Posts/2024-02-16 v8_1_Preview/POST.md

 ABP.IO was thrilled to sponsor the first .NET Community event in 2024 held in Shenzen on January 14, 2024.

 The event included four wonderful technical lectures to reveal big data and AI's potential opportunities and innovations.
-It was a transfer of knowledge and a platform for communication and cooperation among technology enthusiasts and we are happy to being attended.
+It was a transfer of knowledge and a platform for communication and cooperation among technology enthusiasts and we are happy to be attended.

 > If you want to learn more about the .NET Conf China 2023 Watch Party event, please check [the blog post](https://blog.abp.io/abp/2024-First-Community-Event).